francocurotto/YDDM-re-old/NOTES.md

 but I haven't test it yet.
 I think is better to switch into making the real ddm database just so I don't have to make up many fake dice for the test.
-It won't include special abilities for now just beacause it is to difficult and to early for that.
+It won't include special abilities for now just because it is to difficult and to early for that.

 # 2021-01-05